-I am an academic tutor and a distance programme coordinator on Postgraduate Linguistics Network at Manchester Metropolitan University.
+I am an associate lecturer and a distance programme coordinator on Postgraduate Linguistics Network at Manchester Metropolitan University.

 Prior to my doctoral study, I did an MA in Teaching English as a Foreign Language (TEFL) and a BA in Translation Studies while working as an EFL tutor in the UK and Middle East.